 - Interim University Policy - a provisional policy implemented in a situation that requires it to be established in a time period too short for vetting through the official process (e.g., new legislation, incident on campus).

 - Policy Advisory Group (PAG) - a standing cross-divisional group that reviews policies presented for development, revision, or retirement.
 After iterative review, PAG forwards policies to the Policy Executive Group for executive review and action.

-- Policy Approval Form - Form used by University Policy Team to document and track approvals of policy developments.
+- Policy Approval Form - Form used by University Policy Administrator or Policy Coordinator to document and track approvals of policy developments.

 - Policy Executive Group (PEG) - a standing group, comprised of senior administrators.
 PEG review policies forwarded by PAG and makes recommendations to the President for approval.

 - Policy Library - the central repository for all university policies.
 Policy Library

 - Policy Template - Template used in developing/revising policies.
 This form, used to write policy in Phase II of the policy process, outlines the standard elements to be included in all policies.
 Policy Template

 - Request From - Form used when requesting approval to develop, revise, or retire a policy.
 This form is used in Phase I of the policy process.
 Request Form